bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 To trigger the creation of the artifacts after having changed the Google spreadsheet, create the `trigger.txt` file if it does not exist, or delete the `trigger.txt` file if it does exist, then commit this change to the repository.
 The commit comment can be something simple like "Create new artifacts from spreadsheet".
 From the "Code" tab in browser interface, use the "Add file" button at the top right to create `trigger.txt` (it can be empty).
 To delete an existing `trigger.txt`, click on the file name and then on the trash can icon.

 Once triggered, the action progresses in the background on a server until complete, after which a ZIP of the artifacts can be downloaded from the "Actions" tab.
-A copy of the Google spreadsheet is included in the archive directory.
+A copy of the Google spreadsheet is included in the distribution `model/` directory.
 To get an email notification of the completion of the process, go to your personal settings under your profile picture, select "Notifications" from the groups on the left, and click "Email" under "GitHub Actions".

+## Reviewing the results

 In the downloaded artefacts a transcript of the server action is recorded in the `archive-only-not-in-final-distribution` directory in the file ending with "`console.{date}.txt`".
 If the results are incomplete and there are no other error indications, inspect this file for errors and report the problem to the repository maintainers by creating an issue.